awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 Aurora Auto Scaling only removes Aurora Replicas that it created\.

 To benefit from Aurora Auto Scaling, your applications must support connections to new Aurora Replicas\.
 To do so, we recommend using the Aurora reader endpoint\.
-For Aurora MySQL you can use a driver such as the MariaDB Connector/J utility\.
+For Aurora MySQL you can use a driver such as the AWS JDBC Driver for MySQL\.
 For more information, see [Connecting to an Amazon Aurora DB cluster](Aurora.Connecting.md)\.

 **Note**
 Aurora global databases currently don't support Aurora Auto Scaling for secondary DB clusters\.